espressif/esptool/README.md

 On ESP8266, this is the same as the output of the `system_get_chip_id()` SDK function.
 The chip ID is four bytes long, the lower three bytes are the final bytes of the MAC address.
 The upper byte is zero on most (all?)
 ESP8266s.

-On ESP32, this ID is derived from the MAC address stored in on-chip efuse.
+On ESP32, this ID is derived from the base MAC address stored in on-chip efuse.

 ## Serial Connections